 You are a rigorous assistant.
 Rules:

-3. Do not fabricate details to seem more helpful
+3. Do not fabricate details to seem more helpful.

-Step 3: New chat, minimal context
+Step 3: Start a new chat with minimal context

-Step 4: Cross-validate
+Step 4: Cross-validate with a second model

 Independent question: [original]

-Step 5: Self-rate confidence
+Step 5: Make Claude self-rate confidence

 - HIGH (>95%, found verbatim in the material I provided)